fergustaylor/fergustaylor.github.io/blog/post6.md

     lat = map_dbl(geometry, ~st_centroid(.x)[[2]])
     )`

-Which I'd ordinarily use to centre labels over each element.
+Which I'd ordinarily use to centre annotations over each CCG.